Sweet Tea Studio

 1. Download the Windows installer (.exe) from /download.

 2. Run the installer and follow the wizard.
-The default install location works fine for most users.

-Studio stores its data at:
+Studio stores its local data at:

 %APPDATA%\Sweet Tea Studio\data